Jimmy-JayJay/Jimmy-JayJay/README.md

 - LinkedIn: [jimmy-matewere-59a116367](https://www.linkedin.com/in/jimmy-matewere-59a116367)
 - Email: jmatewere265@gmail.com

-⭐ "Transforming data into actionable insights"
+⭐ "*Transforming data into actionable insights*"